7AtAri/ergonomic_pose_detect/README.md

 [important links](learning_from_images/todo.md)

-## todos
+## todo checklist

-[ ] implement fine-tuning pipeline for yolo
+- [ ] implement fine-tuning pipeline for yolo

-[ ] keypoint angle calculation + rula rule assessment of ergonomic status
+- [ ] keypoint angle calculation + rula rule assessment of ergonomic status

-[ ] integrate additional images into the dataset class folders
+- [ ] integrate additional images into the dataset class folders

-[ ] split our dataset into training/testing dataset
+- [ ] split our dataset into training/testing dataset

-[ ] implement fine-tuning pipeline for other state-of-the-art models
+- [ ] implement fine-tuning pipeline for other state-of-the-art models